ffortin/js_object_to_md5/README.md

 Why this function?
 ============
-This is extremely useful to test the equivalence of two objects, or to store a hashed version for later quick and indexed comparison (it's much easier to compare md5 hashes than to a full recursive lookup to determine equivalence).
+This is extremely useful to test the equivalence of two objects, or to store a hashed version for quick and indexed comparison (it's much easier to compare md5 strings than to a full recursive lookup to determine equivalence).

 Requirements
 ============